jlem/WebDevChallenge/README.md

 * Build a select-box replacement plugin.
 * Build a plugin that provides a popup window functionality.
 * Redo the exercises using jQuery.
+* Create a navigation bar that tracks your scrolling activity and indicates which section of the page you're viewing.

 ### Misc
 * Build a chrome extension that contains a content script which modifies the Facebook appearance.